Tejanshu9/goal-seek-engine/README.md

 }
 ```

-### 3. Goal Seek: Find Interest Rate for EMI Constraint
+#### 2. Goal Seek: Find Interest Rate for EMI Constraint

-**Question**: At what interest rate will EMI be ₹25,000 for a ₹20,00,000 loan over 20 years?
+**Question:** At what interest rate will EMI be ₹25,000 for a ₹20,00,000 loan over 20 years?
 ```bash
 curl -X POST http://localhost:8080/api/goal-seek \
   -H "Content-Type: application/json" \